"It feels like the whole day is on hold."

 Digital Handshake

-To close the repair process with clarity and trust, the system introduces a digital confirmation flow between technician and customer.
+To close the loop with trust, not a surprise bill, the system adds one confirmation step between technician and customer.

 Technician